Does your middle schooler complain that writing is too stressful? Too boring? Too hard?

-Suppose you’re the parent of a reluctant or struggle middle school writer, and you want to help your tween get excited about the writing process while improving their technical skills simultaneously.
+Suppose you’re the parent of a reluctant or struggling middle school writer, and you want to help your tween get excited about the writing process while improving their technical skills simultaneously.
 You’ll find the fun writing activities for middle school outlined in this post helpful.

 Remember: The key to getting better at writing is to craft shorter pieces more often.
 Get them writing!

 Your middle schooler can complete the following tasks in just 10-15 minutes.
-If your child writes for 15 minutes every day for 90 days (the entire summer), that’s 1,350 minutes they will have spent on sharpening their writing skills.
+If your child writes for 15 minutes every day for 90 days (the entire summer), that’s 1,350 minutes they will have spent sharpening their writing skills.